-60. Rong et al. (2009) evaluated the safety of powdered Japanese ginger (mainly containing 6-gingerol galanolactone and 6-shogaol) by conducting a 35-day toxicity study in rats.
+63. Rong et al. (2009) evaluated the safety of powdered Japanese ginger (mainly containing 6-gingerol galanolactone and 6-shogaol) by conducting a 35-day toxicity study in rats.
 Both male and female rats were treated with 500, 1000 and 2000 mg/kg bw/day by gavage.
-The results demonstrated that oral administration of up to 2000 mg/kg to male and female rats did not result in any increase in mortality, or changes to behaviour, growth, the general condition of the animals (including: changes in skin, fur, eyes, and mucous membranes, occurrence of secretions, excretions and autonomic activity), food and water consumption.
+Oral administration of up to 2000 mg/kg to male and female rats did not result in any increase in mortality, or changes to behaviour, growth, the general condition of the animals (including: changes in skin, fur, eyes, and mucous membranes, occurrence of secretions, excretions and autonomic activity), food and water consumption.
 At the highest dose tested (2000 mg/kg), ginger led to slightly reduced absolute and relative weights of testes (by 14.4% and 11.5%, respectively).
 No effects were apparent in the females.

-61. The effect of oral and intraperitoneal administration of aqueous extracts of ginger root over 28 days in female rats at two dose levels (50 mg/kg and 500 mg/kg) was examined for haematological, serum and systemic toxicity (Alnaqeeb et al. 2003).
+64. The effect of oral and intraperitoneal administration of aqueous extracts of ginger root over 28 days in female rats at two dose levels (50 mg/kg and 500 mg/kg) was examined for haematological, serum enzymes and systemic toxicity (Alnaqeeb et al. 2003).
 Neither oral nor intraperitoneal administration resulted in mortality.
-Orally administered aqueous ginger extract resulted in increased levels of serum aspartate aminotransferase (AST) and decreased levels of alanine aminotransferase (ALT).
+Orally administered aqueous ginger extract resulted in increased serum levels of serum aspartate aminotransferase (AST) and decreased levels of alanine aminotransferase (ALT) at 500 mg/kg.
+Intraperitoneal administration had no effect on either AST or ALT levels.

-62. Jeena et al. (2011) conducted a sub chronic toxicity study of the essential oil of ginger in Wistar rats following oral administration at co ncentrations of 100, 250, and 500 mg/kg per day once daily for 13 consecutive weeks to assess the oral safety of ginger oil.
+65. Jeena et al. (2011) conducted a sub chronic toxicity study of essential oil of ginger in Wistar rats following oral administration at doses of 100, 250, and 500 mg/kg per day once daily for 13 weeks to assess the oral safety of ginger oil.
 No mortality was observed.
 No unusual changes in behaviour or locomotor activity were observed during the period of the study, nor were any abnormal changes observed in the relative organ weights of liver, kidney, spleen, lungs, brain, and stomach with respect to body weight in ginger oil-treated animals when compared to vehicle control animals.

-63. An increase in serum sodium levels was observed in male rats treated with 500 mg/kg per day but in the absence of changes in sodium levels in females, this change was not considered significant.
-A slight increase in total bilirubin was observed in female rats treated with ginger oil along with a decrease in AST and ALT levels however, there were no significant changes in hepatic function parameters such as alkaline phosphatase, total protein, albumin, and globulin content.
+66. An increase in serum sodium levels was observed in the male rats treated with 500 mg/kg per day but in the absence of changes in sodium levels in females, this change was not considered significant.
+A slight increase in total bilirubin level was observed in female rats treated with ginger oil along with a decrease in AST and ALT levels, however, there were no significant changes in hepatic function parameters such as alkaline phosphatase, total protein, albumin, and globulin content.